DorAmrami98/WebDev-Who-Am-I-/README.md

 Hey!

-Just run the html file and that's it ! :)
+Just run the index.html file and that's it ! :)

 Both html and css elements are numbered (there's more then 5)